 In many countries, however, laws granting jurisdiction for crimes committed beyond the country’s own borders are subject to conditions that limit their application including one or more of the following:

-• That the perpetrator be present in the county
+• That the perpetrator be present in the country

 • That the perpetrator be a national or resident of the country triggering the trial